FRRitsma/PineconeExperiment/README.md

 # Weaviate
-Experimentation with the weaviate database.
+Experimentation with the pinecone database, confusingly.
+Should change name of repository